paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Even if premature optimisation is evil, the garbage collector can still be your enemy.
 If you target VR or mobile platforms, garbage collection runs degrade the gaming for your players.
 Even for PC/Mac/Linux machines, your players may have lower powered machines.
 Yes, I know, not the serious gamers.
 However, casual gamers?
 Even the simple `ForEach` allocates a tiny amount of memory each loop.
 In some ways, this is the worst.
 A few areas allocating large chunks then lots of tiny chunks add up to frequent collection runs with much-fragmented memory to investigate.
 Moreover, let's not even talk about coroutines just now.

 What can we do about it without slowing down development or our game?
 When we are writing code, we can (usually) see where objects are being allocated/discarded a lot.
-If they can be safely deactivated, cache them for reuse.
+Cache them for reuse on deactivation.

 Oh, so you want examples?
 Try these for size.